Any4r/Any4r/README.md

 I am a Master's Student in Applied Information and Data Science at HSLU, exploring the Data Science universe 🌌

-I completed following fun and creative projects:
+I completed/participated in following fun and creative projects:
 - Database Management -> [Restaurant Reviews in the USA](https://github.com/Any4r/Restaurant-Reviews-in-the-USA) 🍴
 - Machine Learning -> [ML in Speed Dating](https://github.com/Any4r/ML-in-Speed-Dating) 💏
 - Time Series Analysis -> [Renewable Energy Share Forecast](https://github.com/Any4r/Renewable-Energy-Share-Forecast) 🌍